mbuihuynh/GNN/rpt1_NetworkConstruction.md

 <img title='Fig. 1 Unstructure vs. Structure data &[1&]' src='https://github.com/mbuihuynh/GNN/blob/main/images/rpt1_GraphPresent.png' width="1000" alt='Unstructure vs. Structure data'>

 Each item in dataset can be presented by a node in network.
-Edges are created by obtaining the similarity among data items.
+Edges are created by obtaining the similarity among data items. <br>

+To time series data, similarity definition declared to state recurrence x(i), when state x(j) at time j is similiarity to state x(i) in allowed threashold epsilon.

 2. Network Construction Techniques: